gouravmehta/DOC2TXT/README.md

 # DOC2TXT
+This class can convert MS Word Docx files to text.
+It can extract the files from compressed Microsoft Word file in docx format.
+The class can parse the document XML file and extract the text that it contains.

 DocX is a format used by the latest versions of Microsoft Word to save a document to a file.

 Rendering a Microsoft Word file as it is presented in the program is not an easy task.